EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

-* Responsibility for finer-grained Repos
-    * Name: Bob
-    * Description: Assigning responsibility for repos and breaking stan-dev/stan into language, algorithms, and services.
-    * Resolution: Decision to do it or not, and if yes, putting people in charge.

-* Function library for Stan programs
-    * Name Bob
-    * Description: Figure out where to put them and how we vet them from users.
-    * Resolution: Enough info to announce to users and start collecting.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

-* WTF does GMO compute?
-     * Bob
-     * See title.

-* CloudStan
-     * Bob
-     * This keeps getting pushed off due to feature creep.
-Can we settle on something simple to build and launch that'll satisfy Andrew and provide the first vegetable for the stone soup?